The Best Apps for Deep Work on Mac in 2026

 Focus Screen eliminates competing visual demands at task execution time — addresses where focus actually leaks

-AI weekly reports surface whether protected time is producing results over weeks and months
+AI weekly and daily reports surface whether protected time is producing results over weeks and months

 Native tasks inside the calendar view — you know what you're working on, not just that you're "focused"